Skip to content

 To implement a robots.txt file on your domain:

-4. Turn Instruct bot traffic with robots.txt on.
+4. Turn on Instruct AI bot traffic with robots.txt.

 Content Signals Policy

-Free zones that do not have their own robots.txt file and do not use the managed robots.txt feature will display the Content Signals Policy when a crawler requests the robots.txt file for your zone.
+Domains on the Free plan that do not have their own robots.txt file and do not use the managed robots.txt feature will display the Content Signals Policy when a crawler requests the robots.txt file for your domain.

 Content Signals Policy